SPONSORSPARTNERS

 The 20/20 Vision Award is looking for outstanding executions where sublime craft has brought an exceptional creative idea to life.
 The category is open to every area of the sponsorship sector and will focus on areas such as design, craft, artistry, technique, expertise, talent, vision and iconic imagery.
 It runs alongside UKSA’s innovation award, which is concentrated more on the use of future-facing, game-changing or unorthodox technology.

-30. BEST USE OF TECHNOLOGICAL INNOVATION
+30. BEST USE OF TECHNOLOGY IN SPONSORSHIP

 This category is about technology.
 It has some overlap with innovation, but is more tightly-defined and less subjective.
 The goal here is to reward companies that use or supply technology solutions to amplify/impact a sponsorship campaign.
 This could be digital Out Of Home screens, digital perimeter boards, smart TVs, robots or self-driving cars – anything where a tech solution has clearly had a game-changing impact.
 It doesn’t have to be hardware however.
 VR/AR/metaverse, innovative data manipulation and delivery, smart use of mobile technology could all fit the bill.
 Keep in mind that the emphasis here is more on effectiveness than innovative solutions – so the winner will be the company/companies that have shifted the needle rather than simply delivered an eye-catching idea.
-Also remember this is an entered category, whereas innovation is decided by judges.
-So this is an opportunity to argue a tailored case rather than hope your entry will be selected from across the entire 2023 entry pool.
+Also remember this is an entered category, whereas Innovation is decided by judges.
+So this is an opportunity to argue a tailored case rather than hope your entry will be selected from across the entire 2025 entry pool.

 SPONSORSHIP INNOVATION OF THE YEAR